- 01283 537123

 At the present time, however, an individual can be an employee or deemed employee for tax purposes and still not benefit from the employment rights extended to ‘normal' employees.

 It may be tempting to cut payroll costs by engaging former employees as self-employed contractors.
-But, there are increasing doubts and risks attendant with this strategy, but if structured correctly this can be a tax-efficient approach.
+There are increasing doubts and risks attendant with this strategy, but if structured correctly this can be a tax-efficient approach.

 For HMRC to accept the self-employed status it should be evidenced that: